 3. There are four law books bound in human skin at the Harvard University Library.

-4. Rumour has it that former American President Theodore Roosevelt read one book a day.
+4. Fact has it that former American President Theodore Roosevelt read one book a day.

 5. People say the longest sentence to ever be printed in literature belongs to Victor Hugo.
 The claim is that in Les Misérables there is a sentence which is 823 words long.